jamesgorman2/graphql-type-repository/README.md

 - [ ] wiki with more detail on why this exists
 - [ ] wiki with more detail on how to build things
 - [ ] wiki with more detail on the internal details
+- [ ] use Module to get type so we can register refs from raw types
+- [ ] panic checking for unexpected state
+- [ ] extend raw types

 ## Getting Started